jdspell/blueside-code/README.md

 2. If project is already created run 'uv sync' to install packages defined in the lock file.
     Packages can be added and removed with 'uv add package-name' or 'uv remove package-name'.
 3. Modules can be run with 'uv run module.py'
+4. Navigate to pytorch_dl and run the following command: 'uv run jupyter lab'